-- 1) Complete published [printed and bound] design journal - 2) Type-able .OTF file of original typeface - 3) Type sample poster showcasing original typeface - 4) Brand Book describing identity system of journal - 5) Original Writing: 5 @ 500 word articles - 6) Original Artwork: 25+ photos, 25+ illustrations policy All assignments, critiques, and classes are mandatory and participation is expected.
+- 6) Type Sample Poster showcasing Original Typeface - 7) Brand Book describing identity system of journal - 8) Original Writing: 5 @ 500 word articles - 9) Original Artwork: 25+ Photos, 25+ Illustrations policy All assignments, critiques, and classes are mandatory and participation is expected.
 Readings are required.
 All work is DUE pinned up for CRIT at the START of class, even if you're absent.
 Assignments will NOT be accepted by email.
 Late work is NOT accepted [F].
 Revisions are NOT accepted.